paymennt/docs/community/6-online-payment/10-faq.md

 ### How is VAT managed in my Shop?

-You can control how VAT is calculated or added to your products, whether included or added to the final price. our shops will correctly calculate VAT and display it to the customer during checkout.
+You can control how VAT is calculated or added to your products, whether included or added to the final price.
+Our shops will correctly calculate VAT and display it to the customer during checkout.

 ### Will I get notified when there is an order?